MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 ## Organization risk

 If the sensitive flag is disabled, attackers could exploit Kerberos delegation to misuse privileged account credentials, leading to unauthorized access, lateral movement, and potential network-wide security breaches.
-Setting the sensitive flag on privileged user accounts will prevent users from gaining access to the account and manipulating system settings.
+Setting the sensitive flag on privileged user accounts prevent users from gaining access to the account and manipulating system settings.
 For device accounts, setting them to "not delegated" is important to prevent it from being used in any delegation scenario, ensuring that credentials on this machine cannot be forwarded to access other services.

 ## Remediation steps